 Data refers to the information downloaded via your internet connection.

 Data limits are a defining feature of most home internet plans, so it's important to get a handle on how much data you use on average per month.
-Factor in if any changes are coming that may affect your usage in the future as too ie. more or less roommates, working from home arrangements or binge-worthy shows coming to your favourite streaming service.
+Factor in if any changes are coming that may affect your usage in the future as too ie. more or fewer roommates, working from home arrangements or binge-worthy shows coming to your favourite streaming service.

 Your current internet provider should provide you with a report on how much data you use every month on your current plan to use as a guide.
+If you're not sure, you can read more about determining your data needs here.

 The speed at which your internet connection downloads data is another crucial factor in choosing your home internet plan.